earlephilhower/arduino-pico/docs/fs.rst

 FatFS File System Caveats and Warnings
 --------------------------------------

-The FAT filesystem is ubiquitious, but it is also around 50 years old and ill suited to SPI flash memory due to having "hot spots" like the FAT copies that are rewritten many times over.
+The FAT filesystem is ubiquitous, but it is also around 50 years old and ill suited to SPI flash memory due to having "hot spots" like the FAT copies that are rewritten many times over.
 SPI flash allows a high, but limited, number of writes before losing the ability to write safely.
 Applications like